bath-bcss/Technical-Labs/docs/git.md

 Git can be very hard to learn properly, whether you're using a GUI or the command line.
 Git is a 'leaky abstraction', so learning it top-down by using it doesn't give you a great understanding of what is actually happening.
 These difficulties are magnified by the fact that misleading or incorrect information on Git is irritatingly common across the internet.

-In this lab we aim to intoduce Git from the ground up.
+In this lab we aim to introduce Git from the ground up.
 Git itself is based on a very elegant data structure, there is just a rather ugly interface sitting on top of it that can be very confusing.

 ### Installing Git